-The other day, I came across Michael Dunlop’s famous young rich list and it made me wonder how old some of the world most famous brand’s founders were when they first started their multimillion dollar companies.
+The other day, I came across a list of famous young rich with GED certificates on the website BestGEDClasses.org and it made me wonder how old some of the world most famous brand’s founders were when they first started their multimillion dollar companies.

 Naturally, I did a little research.
 And the results shocked me.
 I limited my search for people under 25 only, not expecting many to make the list.